Article on Honors Conferences Featured in Longwood's The Link

 Honors Student's Article featured in Lingua Franca

 Mary Hoover (Class of 2011; Hometown: Altavista, VA.), a Modern Languages major and member of the Cormier Honors College, recently published an article in Lingua Franca, the newsletter of the Modern Languages Department at Longwood.
 She writes of her many experiences on her study abroad trip to Ñuñoa, Chile.
-Read her full article at the Lingua Franca website.

 An article by Dr. Michael Lund and Dr. Geoff Orth will appear in a journal published by the National Collegiate Honors Council